 As a member of The International Ecotourism Society and the Global Sustainability Forum, we also strive to create meaningful connections between travelers and locals while promoting sustainable development in the regions we visit.

-According to Future Market Insights, the international educational tourism market is expected to have a compound annual growth rate (CAGR) of 17.2% between 2021 and 2031.
-Meanwhile, the US educational tourism market is estimated to grow by 11% by 2030.
+According to Future Market Insights, the global educational tourism market is projected to grow at a 17.2% CAGR between 2021 and 2031.
+In the US, the educational tourism sector is expected to expand by 11% by 2030.

-Countries such as the US, Canada, Germany, the UK, France, Japan, Malaysia, Turkey, New Zealand, and many others are implementing educational tourism as a development strategy.
-This promotes insightful learning experiences for students while creating a positive impact on their host country’s respective economies.
+Countries like the US, Canada, Germany, the UK, France, Japan, Malaysia, Turkey, New Zealand, and others are embracing educational tourism as a development strategy.
+This fosters enriching educational experiences for students and positively impacts host countries’ economies.

 In 2022, more than 6 million people participated in educational tours, much higher than pre-pandemic levels.
 In 2019, only 4.8 million joined educational tours in China.
 Teenagers are one of the main participants in educational tourism.